ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 that makes it easy to drop into an Ember app.

 Sometimes the library your addon uses is itself incompatible with Node.js.
-When you include it in your `ember-cli-build.js` file, you include code that will prevent the app from running in FastBoot.
+When you include the library in your `ember-cli-build.js` file, you include code that will prevent the app from running in FastBoot.

 If your addon imports third-party code and you are unable to make changes to it to add Node compatibility, you can add a guard to your `ember-cli-build.js` file to only include it in the browser build.

 The FastBoot addon sets the `EMBER_CLI_FASTBOOT` environment variable when it is building the FastBoot version of the application.
-You can use this to prevent the inclusion of a library at build time:
+Use this to prevent the inclusion of a library in the FastBoot build:

 ```js
 if (!process.env.EMBER_CLI_FASTBOOT) {